sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 The Southern Branches Deputy supports web ministers and their branches for the following groups:
 * Barony of al-Barran
 * Barony of the Citadel of the Southern Pass
-* Barony of Fontaine dans Sable
 * Shire of Blackwater Keep
 * Shire of Bryngolau
 * Shire of Drygestan
+* Shire of Fontaine dans Sable
 * Shire of Nahrun Kabirun
 * Shire of Rio de las Animas
 * Shire of White Mountain